teksavant/teksavant.github.io/_posts/2015-06-12-add-rss-to-jekyll-blog.markdown

  </li>

   <li>
-   <p>To allow browsers like safari which has inbuilt support for RSS you need to add similar code in head.html</p>
+   To allow browsers like safari which has inbuilt support for RSS you need to add similar code in head.html
    <div style="width: 80%; margin: 10px auto;"><img src="/assets/blog-img/rss-head.png" alt=""></div>
   </li>
 </ol>